-HBFI is co-located with the National Treasury Management Agency ("NTMA") in offices at Treasury Dock, North Wall Quay, since August 2019.
-Treasury Dock has achieved LEED 2009 Platinum rating and BER A3 energy rating standards.
+HBFI is located with the National Treasury Management Agency ("NTMA") in offices at Treasury Dock, North Wall Quay.
+Treasury Dock has achieved LEED Platinum rating and BER A3 energy rating standards.

 The NTMA's Energy Efficiency Report details energy usage by the building and is published with the NTMA's Annual Report.